-The slopes suit all standards, with a mixture of easy green runs, intermediate cruising on well-groomed trails plus a dense network of single- and double-black diamond runs plunging through the trees, many of them top-to-bottom mogul fields.
-Silver Star developed an additional 130 acres of challenging new terrain for 2015/16, including new gladed terrain in both Putnam Creek and Silver Woods.
-It’s the resort’s 60th anniversary in 2018/19, and it’s celebrating by installing a fast new gondola linking the village to the resort high point at Summit, 1,915m, replacing a 1970s chairlift.
+The 3,282-acres of slopes suit all standards, with a mixture of easy green runs, intermediate cruising on well-groomed trails plus a dense network of single- and double-black diamond runs plunging through the trees, many of them top-to-bottom mogul fields.
+There are also challenging gladed-tree runs in both the Putnam Creek and Silver Woods sector.
+For those wanting to head straight to the top, a fast gondola links the village to the resort high point at Summit, 1,915m.

 The ski school has an excellent reputation.
-There’s also plenty to do off the slopes - and Silver Star’s all-inclusive My1Pass includes tubing, skating and access to cross-country skiing, snowshoeing and winter mountain bike trails, as well as access to the slopes for skiing and snowboarding.
+There’s also plenty to do off the slopes, and Silver Star’s all-inclusive My1Pass lift pass includes tubing, skating and access to cross-country skiing, snowshoeing and winter mountain bike trails, as well as access to the slopes.

 Where to stay

 Tremblant has a charming village, purpose-built in the style of old Quebec, with narrow cobbled streets at the foot of a small area of varied slopes.
-Sun Peaks is a small purpose-built resort with one main, traffic-free street of pastel-coloured buildings.
+Sun Peaks is a small purpose-built resort with a main traffic-free street of pastel-coloured buildings.
 The ski area is the second biggest in Canada.

 Best for families

-The largely car-free resort village is on two levels, linked by a free gondola.
-The upper village has lots of accommodation with direct access onto the snow, with no traffic in sight.
-It's based around a skating rink and outdoor hot pool complex, with swimming pools, water slides, hot tubs and a sauna – all free if staying at one of the six residences collectively known as the Upper Village Condos.
+The largely car-free resort village in Panorama is on two levels, linked by a free gondola.
+The upper village is traffic free and has lots of accommodation with direct access onto the snow.
+This is based around a skating rink and outdoor hot pool complex, with swimming pools, water slides, hot tubs and a sauna.
+All are free to use if staying at one of the six residences collectively known as the Upper Village Condos.

-There is a good range of child-care options available – Wee Wascals child-care centre looks after children aged from 18 months to five years, a combination of child care and ski school is available for kids aged three and upwards, daily activity programmes are offered, and a list of babysitters is available for out-of-hours care.
+There is a good range of child-care options available.
+The Wee Wascals centre looks after children aged from 18 months to five years, while a combination of child-care and ski school is available for three-year-olds upwards.
+Daily activity programmes are offered, and there’s a list of babysitters for out-of-hours care.

-Panorama mountain has a 1,300m vertical, one of the biggest in North America, and there is terrain to suit beginners, adventurous intermediates and experts.
-The dedicated Discovery Zone near the bottom of the mountain, with easy-to use lifts and gentle green runs, is ideal for beginners and young families, while the wide, groomed trails and mellow off-piste of the mid-mountain suit intermediates.
+Panorama mountain has 2,975 acres of terrain and a 1,300m vertical, one of the biggest in North America, and there are slopes to suit beginners, adventurous intermediates and experts.
+A dedicated Discovery Zone near the bottom of the mountain, with easy-to use lifts and gentle green runs, is ideal for beginners and young families, while the wide, groomed trails and mellow off piste of the mid-mountain suit intermediates.

 For experts, there are two black-run powder bowls accessible from the resort high point of 2,365m.
-RK Heliski is based in the village, with a big lodge and heli-pad; it specialises in taking out first-timers and provides special fat skis or snowboards to make powder easier.
-For 2018/19 it will be easier to lap the highest terrain, thanks to a luxurious new 12-seater snowcat.
+RK Heliski is based in the village, with a big lodge and heli-pad; it specialises in taking out first-timers and provides fat skis or snowboards to make powder easier.

 Where to stay